 In addition, Profeco and Condusef are entitled to verify the adequate use of consumer information.
 If either of them finds that a corporation is engaging in unsolicited marketing to a customer enrolled in the Public Registry of Consumers or the Public Registry of Individual Users, or that it has used consumers' data for a purpose other than marketing, the following shall apply: as of 2017, Profeco may impose fines of up to 1.56 million Mexican pesos; or Condusef may impose fines of up to 2,000 times the UMA in force.3

 In recent years, the INAI has fined, inter alia, financial institutions, telecom companies and healthcare providers.
 However, most of these fines have been challenged by the data controllers concerned and the proceedings are pending resolution.
 In 2020 most of the fines imposed were aimed to companies engaged in: (1) waste management and remediation services; (2) construction companies; (3) professional, scientific and technical services; and (4) financial and insurance services.

 Since the enactment of the Private Data Protection Law, the INAI has been actively advertising the importance of complying with this law and pursuing those cases in which there are important breaches and it has imposed fines on several companies.
 The following are relevant cases in recent years that are worth mentioning.

-A fine of 4.6 million Mexican pesos was imposed on Operadora de Hospitales Ángeles, S.A. de C.V. (the hospital) on the grounds that the hospital was negligent when processing and answering a claim filed by a data subject to request access to her clinical file.
+A fine of 4.6 million Mexican pesos was imposed on Operadora de Hospitales Ángeles, SA de CV (the hospital) on the grounds that the hospital was negligent when processing and answering a claim filed by a data subject to request access to her clinical file.
 Given that the clinical file contained sensitive personal data of the data subject, the fine was doubled.

-A fine of 32 million Mexican pesos was imposed on Banco Mercantil del Norte, S.A., Institución de Banca Múltiple, Grupo Financiero Banorte (Banorte).
+A fine of 32 million Mexican pesos was imposed on Banco Mercantil del Norte, SA, Institución de Banca Múltiple, Grupo Financiero Banorte (Banorte).
 Banorte collected sensitive personal data without the consent of the data subject and stored the data without a legal justification in breach of the principles of information, proportionality and legality, as it failed to deliver a privacy notice to the claimant and processed personal data of the husband of the claimant that was not necessary, adequate or relevant for the purpose of the data collection.

 ii Recent enforcement cases

 Considering that many of the resolutions issued by the INAI have been challenged by the data controllers and are pending resolution, most cases shown on the INAI's webpage for 2019 have been removed from the webpage, or the name of the parties involved have been erased.
-However, this year many of the proceedings initiated before the INAI involve cases against governmental entities or requests for the disclosure of public information.

 iii Private litigation

-The Private Data Protection Law makes no provisions regarding remedies or financial recovery for the data subject as a result of a breach of data protection rights. however, data subjects are entitled to file a claim before the civil courts to seek indemnification resulting from moral damage.
+The Private Data Protection Law makes no provisions regarding remedies or financial recovery for the data subject as a result of a breach of data protection rights.
+However, data subjects are entitled to file a claim before the civil courts to seek indemnification resulting from moral damage.
 We are not aware of any claims of this nature.
 The first chamber of the Mexican Supreme Court has issued certain ground breaking, non-binding court precedents resolving that, when awarding damages, courts and judges shall consider aggravating factors such as the degree of responsibility, to determine a fair indemnification, thereby openly recognising concepts such as 'punitive damages', which were not developed in court precedents.

 Considerations for foreign organisations